libp2p/specs/RFC/0002-signed-envelopes.md

 the data, so we can verify that the data came from a specific peer and that it hasn't been tampered with.

+## Domain Separation

+Signatures can be used for a variety of purposes, and a signature made for a specific purpose MUST NOT be considered valid for a different purpose.

+Without this property, an attacker could convince a peer to sign a paylod in one context and present it as valid in another, for example, presenting a signed address record as a pubsub message.

+We separate signatures into "domains" by prefixing the data to be signed with a string unique to each domain.
+This string is not contained within the payload or the outer envelope structure.
+Instead, each libp2p subystem that makes use of signed envelopes will provide their own domain string when constructing the envelope, and again when validating the envelope.
+If the domain string used to validate is different from the one used to sign, the signature validation will fail.

+Domain strings may be any valid UTF-8 string, but MUST NOT contain the `:` character (UTF-8 code point `0x3A`), as this is used to separate the domain string from the content when signing.

 ## Wire Format

 Since we already have a [protobuf definition for public keys][peer-id-spec], we